 My research has focused on methods for discovering and modeling dynamical systems from data.
 I use approaches from machine learning (especially neural networks and sparse regression) for dynamical systems model discovery and systems identification.
 I am particularly interested in how machine learning can be leveraged to discover interpretable models.

 Simultaneous discovery of coordinates and governing equations.
 My recent work focuses on the discovery of parsimonious nonlinear governing equations from high-dimensional dynamical data.
 We developed a flexible autoencoder framework that simultaneously identifies a set of reduced coordinates and associated dynamical model.
-This work is available as an arXiv preprint.
+This work is available in PNAS.
 Associated code can be found on github.